 Ductwork has many connections that need to be sealed to be air tight.
 Duct tape does NOT work because it becomes brittle over time and does not stick well initially to dusty ductwork.
 The best product to use to seal duct work is duct mastic that is painted on thick with a brush.
 Metal foil tape and mesh tape can be used to cover larger gaps and holes prior to applying mastic.

-Duct sealing should begin at the furnace or air handler where the pressure in the system is the highest and then systematically follow the trunk lines and each duct run to the boot, where it goes through either the floor or the ceiling to enter the house.
+Duct sealing should begin at the furnace or air handler, where the pressure in the system is the highest, and then systematically follow the trunk lines and each duct run to the boot, where it goes through either the floor or the ceiling to enter the house.
 Some of the worst leaks we find in the duct system are where the duct plenums are connected to the furnace or air handler by an unconscientious installer.

 Duct insulation is important for reducing heat transfer of the conditioned air as it passes through the ductwork, but the greatest problem we find in this climate with duct insulation relates to condensation in the summer.
-Ducts that are not properly insulated using insulation with a vapor barrier will develop excessive condensation on the ductwork in crawlspaces and even in attics.
+Ducts that are not properly insulated will develop excessive condensation on the ductwork in crawlspaces and even in attics.
 When warm, humid air hits the cold ductwork the moisture condenses on the ductwork and will drip off.
 Condensation can also form on duct boots and run back down into the duct insulation causing water to collect in the insulation of duct runs.

-Ducts that are deeply buried in attic insulation without the proper insulation levels and vapor barrier can cause condensation which can appear to show up as a roof leak.
+Ducts that are deeply buried in attic insulation without the proper insulation levels and vapor barrier can cause condensation which can appear as a roof leak.
 Duct insulation can be added to uninsulated ductwork after sealing, but in some cases the better plan is to replace individual duct runs with insulated flex duct.